roberto1994com-dot/CheckInMty-web-Fase1/README.md

 The objective was to deploy a functional website while applying infrastructure management, Linux server administration, cloud security fundamentals, and deployment automation.
 Throughout the project, industry-standard tools such as Amazon EC2, GitHub, GitHub Actions, Apache HTTP Server, and Linux were used to simulate a real-world deployment workflow.

-This project was developed as part of my DevOps coursework and has been enhanced as a professional portfolio project.

 ---